 By default, WordPress allows you to schedule posts to be published at a specific time.
 However, you cannot schedule content updates for a post or page that is already published.

-Many bloggers and website owners frequently make changes to their old blog posts, so they can keep their article up to date by adding new information.
+Many users frequently make changes to their old blog posts to keep them up-to-date with new information.

-Business websites may want to make scheduled changes to appear at a certain time.
-For example, when you are running a sales event or limited time promotional offer.
+For example, if you run a business website, you may want to make scheduled changes appear at a certain time, such as when you are running a sales event or limited time promotional offer.

-Normally, you will have to make changes at the exact time you want them to appear.
-Your changes become live as soon you hit the update button.
-Some site owners save their changes as a draft and then copy / paste them at the right time.
+Normally, you will have to manually make changes at the exact time you want them to appear on your WordPress blog.
+Your changes then become live as soon you hit the update button.

 Wouldn’t it be nice if you can schedule your content updates just like you would schedule new posts and pages?

-Let’s take a look at how to easily schedule content updates in WordPress to improve your workflow and keep your old content fresh.
+Let’s look at how to easily schedule content updates in WordPress to improve your workflow and keep your old content fresh.

 Scheduling Content Updates in WordPress

-Once you are done editing, click on the date and time next to the ‘Publish’ option.
+Once you are done editing, click on the ‘Immediately’ button next to the ‘Publish’ option under the ‘Post’ settings.

-Your changes will now be scheduled and will be published automatically at the date and time you entered.
+Your changes are now saved and the update will apply automatically on the date and time you entered.

 Viewing and Managing Scheduled Post Updates

-From here you can delete or modify a scheduled update without affecting your original post.
-You can also immediately publish an update by clicking on the ‘Publish now’ link.
+You can delete or modify a scheduled update without affecting your original post.

 We hope this article helped you learn how to properly schedule content updates in WordPress.
-You may also want to see our tips on growing your website on a shoestring budget.
+You may also want to see our guide on creating beautiful landing pages for your website or check out these useful tips on growing your website on a shoestring budget.